PCA Reduced Gaussian Mixture Models with Applications in Superresolution: Numerical Results

 In this section, we demonstrate the performance of our algorithm by two- and three-dimensional examples, where we mainly focus on material data which provided the original motivation for this work.
 More precisely, in the frame of the ITN MUMMERING, a series of multi-scale 3D images has been acquired by synchrotron micro-tomography at the SLS beamline TOMCAT.
 Materials of two samples were selected to provide 3D images having diverse levels of complexity: \begin{itemize} \item[-] The first one is a sample of Fontainebleau sandstone ("FS"), a natural rock rather homogeneous and commonly used in the oil industry for flow experiments. \item[-] The second one is a composite ("SiC Diamonds") obtained by microwave sintering of silicon and diamonds, see \cite{vaucher2007line}. \end{itemize} Sections of the corresponding 3D images are given the first two columns of Figure \ref{fig_learn_ims}.

 All implementations were done in Python and Tensorflow and they can be parallelized on a GPU.
 We run all our experiments on a Lenovo ThinkStation with Intel i7-8700 6-Core processor with 32GB RAM and NVIDIA GeForce GTX-2060 Super GPU.
+The code is available online\footnote{\url{https://github.com/johertrich/PCA_GMMs}}.

-For the implementation of PALM and iPALM, we use the implementation framework from \cite{HS2020}\footnote{\url{https://github.com/johertrich/iSPRING}}.
+For the implementation of PALM and iPALM, we use the implementation framework from \cite{HS2020}\footnote{\url{https://github.com/johertrich/Inertial-Stochastic-PALM}}.
 As suggested in \cite{PS2016} we set the extrapolation factors $\gamma_1^{(r)}=\gamma_2^{(r)}=\frac{r-1}{r+2}$ and choose $\tau_1^{(r)}=\frac{1}{\tilde L_1(b^{(r)}}$ and $\tau_2^{(r)}=\frac{1}{\tilde L_2(U^{(r+1)})}$, where $\tilde L_1(b^{(r)})$ and $\tilde L_2(U^{(r+1)})$ are estimates of the Lipschitz constant of $\nabla_U G(\cdot,b^{(r)})$ and $\nabla_b G(U^{(r+1)},\cdot)$.\\ We generate pairs of high and low resolution images using the following superresolution operator:

 \paragraph{Generation of the test examples.} For convenience, we describe the generation in 2D.
 The 3D setting is treated in a similar way.
 We use the operator $A$ from the implementation of \cite{PDDN2019}\footnote{\url{https://github.com/pshibby/fepll_public}}.
 This operator consists of a blur operator $H$ and a downsampling operator $S$.
 The blur operator is given by a convolution with a Gauss kernel with standard deviation $0.5$.
 For the downsampling operator $S$ we use the discrete Fourier transform (DFT).
 Given an image $x\in\R^{m,n}$ the two-dimensional DFT is defined by $\mathcal F_{m,n}\coloneqq \mathcal F_n\otimes \mathcal F_m$, where $\mathcal F_n=(\exp(-2\pi i k l/n))_{k,l=0}^{n-1}$.
 Now, the downsampling operator $S\colon\R^{m,n}\to\R^{m_2,n_2}$ is given by